meidata/meidata.github.io/_posts/2017-09-24-instacart.md

       6. Is this product has been purchased in the last three order of the user (capture recency)
       <br><br>

-  This is pretty much the features I've generated, among the features, the most important feature selected by the model is the **avaerge add to cart order of the product** and **Is this product has been purchased in the last three order of the user** which capture the recency of the behavioral pattern of the users.
+  This is pretty much the features I've generated, among the features, the most important feature selected by the model is the **average add to cart order of the product** and **Is this product has been purchased in the last three order of the user** which capture the recency of the behavioral pattern of the users.

   The important finding in this feature engineering part is:

-  1) Remove highly correlated features (corr > 95%) before putting the variables into the xgboost models, even thought the xgboost models handle perfectly the correlation with the same importance due to the way it splits the features, but by removing the the correlated variables, the model could get similar or better performance by choosing only one of them and not to mention the decrease of the computing time.
+  1) Remove highly correlated features (corr > 95%) before putting the variables into the xgboost models, even though the xgboost models handle perfectly the correlation with the same importance due to the way it splits the features, but by removing the correlated variables, the model could get similar or better performance by choosing only one of them and not to mention the decrease of the computing time.

-  2) Kaggler @raddar shared one of his way to examine if the variable is important at one [post](https://www.kaggle.com/c/instacart-market-basket-analysis/discussion/36859) which I found really useful:     "Take new feature, bin it into lets say 50 attributes.
+  2) Kaggler @raddar shared one of his way to examine if the variable is important at one [post](https://www.kaggle.com/c/instacart-market-basket-analysis/discussion/36859) which I found really useful:     "Take new feature, bin it into let's say 50 attributes.
 Now take your best model out-of-fold predictions.
 Then for each bin, calculate mean target rate (if you are using binary model) and mean predicted probability of your classifier. if you see high difference between mean and predicted values in any of attributes (which has significant amount of observations), the feature is likely to reduce the binomial variance if included in the new model." in two words, for continuous features, split them into 20-50 buckets and measure diversity by the mean of the target.

-  3) Add binary attribute feature of the product (gluten-free/asian food/organic/pet), for example, if a user has a cat/dog, it's possible that he/she will reorder product for the pet, or if he/she likes asian food or organic food, it's more likely that they will more it more frequently than others,etc.
+  3) Add binary attribute feature of the product (gluten-free/Asian food/organic/pet), for example, if a user has a cat/dog, it's possible that he/she will reorder product for the pet, or if he/she likes Asian food or organic food, it's more likely that they will more it more frequently than others, etc.

-  4) use max/mean and std of the numeric datetime features when it comes to describe the gap between a user and the time he placed an order.
+  4) use max/mean and std of the numeric datetime features when it comes to describing the gap between a user and the time he placed an order.

-  5) I didn't implement product text feature in the model,but people who got a good final score have used this feature, in summary here it's their approach (summary from [@SVJ24](https://www.kaggle.com/c/instacart-market-basket-analysis/discussion/38120),[@plantsgo](https://github.com/plantsgo/Instacart-Market-Basket-Analysis/blob/master/products_Word2Vec_features.py),[@Arcady27](https://www.kaggle.com/c/instacart-market-basket-analysis/discussion/38123)):
+  5) I didn't implement product text feature in the model, but people who got a good final score have used this feature, in summary here it's their approach (summary from [@SVJ24](https://www.kaggle.com/c/instacart-market-basket-analysis/discussion/38120),[@plantsgo](https://github.com/plantsgo/Instacart-Market-Basket-Analysis/blob/master/products_Word2Vec_features.py),[@Arcady27](https://www.kaggle.com/c/instacart-market-basket-analysis/discussion/38123)):

   * Product name length
   * Product name rarity: mean of idf of each word in a product (capture people who like exotic products)